Primordial black holes from null energy condition violation during inflation

-In this paper, we adopted an EFT approach in the context of single-field inflationary cosmology, where we assumed a sound speed $c_s\equiv1$ for the scalar perturbations by introducing the EFT operator $L_{\delta g^{00} {\sf R}^{(3)}}$.
+In this letter, we adopted an EFT approach in the context of single-field inflationary cosmology, where we assumed a sound speed $c_s\equiv1$ for the scalar perturbations by introducing the EFT operator $L_{\delta g^{00} {\sf R}^{(3)}}$.
 As a result, our scenario effectively avoids issues related to large entropy fluctuations and super-luminality.
 This choice allows for independent parameterization of scalar and tensor perturbations, as the EFT operator does not contribute to the background dynamics or tensor perturbations at quadratic order.
 However, in realistic cosmological scenarios derived from covariant actions, scalar and tensor perturbations are interconnected.
 For instance, when implementing the EFT operator using theories beyond Horndeski, the sound speeds of scalar and tensor perturbations can be modified.
 Therefore, to comprehensively investigate the contributions of our scenario to the GW background and confront them with observations, it is necessary to specify the covariant actions and conduct a detailed analysis in future studies.

-Additionally, the violation of NEC has the ability to enhance both scalar perturbations and tensor perturbations (namely, the primordial GWs that originate from vacuum fluctuations) \cite{Cai:2020qpu,Cai:2022nqv,Cai:2022lec}.
-Therefore, relying solely on the analysis of the SIGW signals is inadequate to confront observations in our scenario.
-Further investigations are required to assess the combined contributions of SIGWs and primordial GWs to the stochastic GW background.
-The primordial GWs from vacuum fluctuations have distinctive features in the power spectrum \cite{Cai:2020qpu,Cai:2022nqv,Cai:2022lec}.
-Our work highlighted the potential of utilizing a combination of PBHs, SIGW signals, and primordial GWs as a valuable probe for exploring the NEC violation during inflation, particularly in the era of multi-messenger and multi-band observations.
+Our work highlighted the potential of utilizing a combination of PBHs, SIGW signals, and primordial GWs as a valuable probe for exploring the NEC violation during inflation, particularly in the era of multi-messenger and multi-band observations. \\

-\acknowledgments We thank Chao Chen, Jie-Wen Chen, Chunshan Lin, Taotao Qiu and Shengfeng Yan for valuable discussions.
+We thank Chao Chen, Jie-Wen Chen, Chunshan Lin, Taotao Qiu and Shengfeng Yan for valuable discussions.
 Y. C. is supported in part by the National Natural Science Foundation of China (Grant No. 11905224), the China Postdoctoral Science Foundation (Grant No. 2021M692942) and Zhengzhou University (Grant No. 32340282).
 M. Z. is supported by grant No. UMO 2021/42/E/ST9/00260 from the National Science Centre, Poland.
 Y.-S. P. is supported by the National Natural Science Foundation of China under Grant No. 12075246 and the Fundamental Research Funds for the Central Universities.
 We acknowledge the use of the computing server {\it Arena317}@ZZU.